-The Institution of Engineering and Technology (IET) has accredited all our degrees as contributing towards professional registration*.
+The Institution of Engineering and Technology (IET) has accredited all of our degrees as contributing towards professional registration, except for our new Electrical and Electronic Engineering programme which is seeking accreditation from the IET.
 Our MEng programmes fully satisfy the educational requirements for professional registration as a Chartered Engineer (CEng).

 The Electronic Engineering Department at Surrey is an enhanced academic partner of the Institution of Engineering and Technology (IET).
 This partnership with IET is designed to help enhance students’ learning and professional development while at Surrey.
 The benefits of this partnership include heavily discounted memberships for students who want to join, opportunities to attend events run by IET on the University campus both for the wider community but also specifically for students.
 There is also access to professional development courses on campus and much more.
 Students also have the opportunity to get involved in IET supporting activities on the campus during their studies and raise their own profile.

-While a university degree in itself opens the door to many careers, the Professional Training that is offered as part of our degree programmes provides a significant extra dimension to the qualification and can dramatically enhance you employability in today’s difficult job market.
+While a university degree in itself opens the door to many careers, the Professional Training that is offered as part of our degree programmes provides a significant extra dimension to the qualification and can dramatically enhance your employability in today’s difficult job market.
 The industry experience that Professional Training affords gives our students insights into both their subject and their career potential that cannot be gained by academic study alone.
 We believe that Professional Training is a key element in ensuring that Surrey graduates are consistently at the top in terms of graduate employability.

-Professional Training is fully integrated into our sandwich degree programmes.
-In addition, the placement period can subsequently be used in partial fulfilment of the training component for Chartered Engineer status.
+Professional Training can be used in partial fulfilment of the training component for Chartered Engineer status.

 You will be assisted during the second year to find appropriate placements in industry, and we endeavour to ensure that the placement matches your interests and aspirations.
 Over many years, we have established strong relationships with industry and hence there is a great demand for our students.
 This ensures that there are many interesting and challenging opportunities on offer.
 In recent years, we have had students in placements with 85 different companies.